How to Look Fabulous: Rococo Women Beauty Guide

 We know Marie Antoinette as a fashion icon of the 18th century but there are a number of paintings in which she is depicted as a mother.
-The role of the mother was sacred in society of that time, and for royals in particular.
-A queen had to give an heir to the kingdom and for Marie Antoinette this mission wasn’t completed for a long time.
-She gave a birth to her first child, Marie Therese (“Madame Royale”), seven years after her wedding.
+The role of the mother was sacred in the society of that time and for royals in particular.
+A queen had to give an heir to the kingdom and for Marie Antoinette, this mission wasn’t completed for a long time.
+She gave birth to her first child, Marie Therese (“Madame Royale”), seven years after her wedding.
 Revolution took away the Bourbon family except for “Madame Royale”.

 Choose Your Fashion Style!